cssu/cssu.ca-old/store/index.md

 permalink: /store/
 ---

 Come by the CSSU office to check out our wide selection of drinks and snacks!
-Click on the bold items for a list of flavors that we sell.
+Click on the bold items for a list of flavours that we sell.
 If you have suggestions let us know.

 <div id="store">
   <section class="store-left">